 Foods that are substantially void of nutrients and complex flavors do not feed the microbiome a diet it needs to thrive.
 Refined carbohydrates and sugar get absorbed quickly into your bloodstream and small intestine and leave the microbiome hungry.

 Biodiversity in the gut depends on thousands of strains of bacteria.
 Fermented foods like sauerkraut, pickles, kimchi, kefir, yogurt (raw), raw apple cider vinegar and kombucha are rich with living cultures that feed our guts with healthy bacteria.
-Also, the process of fermenting food breaks down proteins, making them easily digestible and less likely to cause digestive upset.
+Also, the process of fermenting food breaks down proteins, making them more easily digestible and less likely to cause digestive upset.

 There are so many microbes in our soil; we should allow for them to make ways into our lives.
 Get your hands on the earth and produce a garden- the benefits are plenty!
 Feed the soil with healthy compost that it is fertile and rich with living organisms that then end up in our food.
 Move away from the idea that everything should be sterile.
 Dirt is healthy, and in return offers us a stronger immune system and gut.